jnweiger/inkscape-thunderlaser/doc/ruida.md

 Known limitations are:

 * Text rendering.
 Text elements are not represented in the output, but a warning is generated **"Warning: unable to draw text, please convert it to a path first."**
 * Dotted or dashed lines.
-They are rendered as solid lines. inkscape-silhouette has code to support this.
+They are rendered as solid lines.
+TODO: use src/convert2dashes.py from https://github.com/fablabnbg/inkscape-silhouette/pull/33/commits/dfa061352d0c211ada77da6860b74361ddf431b0

 class ThunderLaser
 ==================